neok/oioi-documentation/docs/calls/station_post.rst

     is-private (optional)
         Whether the station is privately owned (boolean).

-        This has multiple implications and the station won't show up everywhere on the PlugSurfing platforms.
+        This has multiple implications depending on the connected partner and the station won't show up everywhere on their platforms.
-        For details, please contact PlugSurfing.
+        For details, please contact the connected partner. deleted
-    deleted
         Soft delete the station and its related connectors (boolean).